faridisme/Calculate-cost-and-discount-for-selected-meal-items/README.md

 BACKGROUND

-1. In this cafe, customer picks up items first and the receipt is calculated subsequently;
+1. In this cafe, customer picks up items first and the receipt comprising charge, discount and final price is calculated at checkout counter;
 2. Scan meal items for calculation of discount if eligible.
 3. As there can be a wide variation in costs for the same food type, only items below the reasonable cost for that food type is eligible for discounts.
     For example, Mee Siam comes in Economy ($3), Standard ($4)  and Premium ($5).
 Only Economy and Standard is eligible for discount.